juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 		- Requests are made from customer to cashier (order coffee), cashier to barista (brew coffee).
 		- Responses (coffee) are made, in the opposite direction to requests.
 	- People (objects) are granted with roles to collaborate.
 Roles implicitly involves responsibilities.
-		- Roles do not depend on realization of each objects, hence substitutable.
+		- Roles are not about each specific instance, hence substitutable.
 (Customer doesn’t care who gets the coffee.)
 		- How to take responsibility is autonomously selected.
-Same request, different choice of response.
+Object is able to make different choice of response on same request.
 (Barista brews coffee on his/her own terms.)
-State-dependent behavior difference, or overidden behavior (polymorphism).
+State-dependent behavior difference, or polymorphism (Ex. overridden behavior).
 		- One object can have multiple roles.
 (Cashier could also brew coffee.
 May have multiple roles depending on collaborative situations.)
 - Object should be...
 	- Open: Friendly enough to cooperate.
-It shouldn’t be a god object.
+Able to message (like an open port).
 	- Autonomous: with own principles and control.
-	- To ensure openness and autonomy, object is binded with behavior (the way how object can collaborate with other objects) and state (data needed for behaviors inside the object).
+	- To ensure openness and autonomy, object has behavior (the way how object can collaborate with other objects) and state (data needed for behaviors inside the object).
-	- ex) Barista has to be friendly enough to give choices to customers (message-recievable), but customers doesn’t get to dictate how barista brews coffee (method encapsulation).
+	- ex) Barista has to be friendly enough to give choices to customers (message-receivable), but customers doesn’t get to dictate how barista brews coffee (method is encapsulated).
-		- Open: Customer (sender) sends a message (make a request) to the barista (reciever).
-Barista recieves a message from the customer (and prepare to make a response).
+		- Open: Customer (sender) sends a message (make a request) to the barista (receiver).
+Barista receives a message from the customer (and prepare to make a response).
 		- Autonomous: Customer can know *what* barista is brewing, but does not have to know *how*.
 - OO is not about classes.
 It is about autonomous objects messaging each other.
 It is about maintaining collaborations between roles with responsibilities.
 Classes are just tools to implement those.